 Quaker Steak has boneless wings in any of several flavors; last I checked the flavors were “Louisiana Lickers”, “Arizona Ranch”, “BBQ”, in hot or medium.
 You can get a large bucket of them to share, although at ballpark prices you may think it costs an awful lot for wings.

 The bleu cheese sauces aren’t included and cost a tiny bit extra, so if you like bleu cheese keep this in mind, because the cup of cheese is fairly small and you may need more than one.

 Quaker Steak & Lube is in Smorgasburgh near Primanti Bros., and there’s an outdoor picnic area nearby where you can reduce the risk of wing sauce on your Pirates jersey.

 PNC Park Food Tip #3: The Abso-Bac’N-Lutely Burger.
 The fine folks at BRGR have a couple of popular burger joints in Eastside and Cranberry, and they’ll sometimes have a food truck on Federal Street before games with cheaper eats than inside.

 This burger isn’t the type of goofball burger with froot loops or whatever that you see at ballparks these days.
 It’s simple and necessary…a fresh patty with bacon, lettuce, tomato and your choice of cheese.
 It’s also a nice-sized thing, and messy enough to sit at a nearby table to finish.

 Best of all, BRGR has great milkshakes to go with it.
 Like McDonald’s but without the suspicious dollar menu.

-That’s just a few food items in PNC Park; but there’s also the Angus burgers at Manny’s, the Pierogi Stacker, the Quaker Steak wings, the Reuben dog and much much more…think ahead.
+That’s just a few food items in PNC Park; but there’s also the Angus burgers at Manny’s, the Pierogi Stacker, the Reuben dog and much much more…think ahead.